brsteph/FTALive-Sessions-22-4-15-net/content/migration/fileshares-migration/testing.md

 - **Post-Migration Tasks:**
     - Update any existing CMDB
-    - Validate VM monitoring via new or existing service.
+    - Validate file share monitoring via new or existing service.
-    - Validate VM backup via new or existing service.
+    - Validate file share backup via new or existing service.
     - Tag Azure resources.
     - Postmortem and Learnings